Banks wary as Basel eyes higher leverage ratio

 Proposals for a stricter-than-expected leverage ratio blindsided many European banks - which tend to be more leveraged than their North American peers - when the Basel Committee released its consultation paper in June 2013.

-RBS analysts estimated European banks would have to cut a further EUR2.9trn of assets to meet the requirements, having already reduced their balance sheets by EUR3.2trn since May 2012.
+RBS analysts estimated European banks would have to cut a further 2.9trn of assets to meet the requirements, having already reduced their balance sheets by 3.2trn since May 2012.

 Barclays and Deutsche Bank were among the hardest hit.
-The two banks unveiled plans in June to slash EUR400bn in assets between them.
-However, they failed to raise their leverage ratios over the third quarter, still languishing on 2.2% and 2.3% respectively despite shedding over EUR100bn in assets each.
+The two banks unveiled plans in June to slash 400bn in assets between them.
+However, they failed to raise their leverage ratios over the third quarter, still languishing on 2.2% and 2.3% respectively despite shedding over 100bn in assets each.

 Shortly afterwards, Credit Suisse announced cuts to its rates business, which gets hit particularly hard by the leverage ratio rules.